 SENTINEL 10199 'CATTEWATER'

 10199 represents the most numerous Sentinel type, the 34 ton 0-4-0 Chain Drive (CD) or Class LB.
 119 of these locomotives were built, 10199 being one of four for Esso Petroleum Ltd. One each went to Hull, Trafford Park and 10199 to Bowling near Glasgow.
 The fourth went to Marseille in the south of France and was later joined by an 0-6-0SR.
 10199 arrived in Glasgow in November 1964 and worked there until moving to the company’s Plymouth bitumen plant in 1995.
 The locomotive was soon joined by a larger Hudswell Clarke and was kept as standby but little used.
-On a visit to the plant in 2007 the locomotive was found disused and suffering from the salty atmosphere.
-A tentative enquiry to Esso was made and to the group's delight they offered to donate the locomotive.
+On a visit to the plant in 2007, the locomotive was found disused and suffering from the salty atmosphere.
+A tentative enquiry to Esso was made and to the group's delight, they offered to donate the locomotive.

-10199 was moved to Cranmore in July 2007 and with a set of batteries connected she fired up first turn!
-After a few weeks work the locomotive moved again under her own power and work was began on the restoration.
+10199 was moved to Cranmore in July 2007 and with a set of batteries connected, she fired up first turn!
+After a few weeks work, the locomotive moved again under her own power and work began on the restoration.
 This was completed in about 9 months, with the locomotive turned out in red livery with yellow and black lining.
 As it had never carried any identity, the name 'Cattewater' was chosen after the stretch of water at Cattedown Wharf where the locomotive spent her last years in industry at Plymouth.

 10199 is fitted with the 12.7 litre six cylinder 230hp supercharged C6 engine with Twin Disc transmission.
 Sprockets on the RF11 gearbox drive the axles via duplex roller chains, each link being 2½ inches long.
-In 2014 The loco suffered engine damage while in service and was sidelined until 'Joan' was completed.
-In July 2017 work started in earnest to restore 10199 to working order.
+In 2014 the loco suffered engine damage while in service and was sidelined until 'Joan' was completed.
+In July 2017, work started in earnest to restore 10199 to working order.
 The engine was stripped down and the defective No.3 piston and liner were replaced and the two cylinder heads refurbished.
 The engine has been run again and all is now well.
 All six brake adjusters were seized with rust so they were removed, freed up, painted and replaced.
 The brake blocks were also renewed.
 The air tank was taken out, cleaned and painted then tested before refitting and several air corroded air pipes were renewed.
 Attention can now focus on the bodywork, which will be de-rusted and treated before a full repaint.
 New glazing rubbers and front windscreens will also be fitted and we hope to complete this early in 2019.

 Sentinel 10199 Cattewater